shaileshbonzer/laravelshoppingcart/README.md

     'type' => 'tax',
     'target' => 'subtotal',
     'value' => '12.5%',
-    'order' => 2
 ));
 $condition2 = new \Darryldecode\Cart\CartCondition(array(
     'name' => 'Express Shipping $15',
     'type' => 'shipping',
     'target' => 'subtotal',
     'value' => '+15',
-    'order' => 1
 ));
 Cart::condition($condition1);
 Cart::condition($condition2);

-// The property 'Order' lets you add different conditions through for example a shopping process with multiple
-// pages and still be able to set an order to apply the conditions.
-If no order is defined defaults to 0

 // or add multiple conditions as array Cart::condition([$condition1, $condition2]);